AnH0ang/kedro-aim/docs/logic/developement.md

 ### Poetry

-Poetry is a tool for dependency management and packaging in Python.
+`poetry` is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 To install it run:

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python